liferay-search/liferay-docs/en/user/articles-dxp/120-search/12-synonyms.markdown

 the
 [search tuning features](/docs/7-2/deploy/-/knowledge_base/d/installing-solr#blacklisting-elasticsearch-only-features)
 (Synonym Sets and Result Rankings) when you upgrade your installation to
-@product@ Service Pack 1 (Fix Pack 2).
+@sharepoint@ Service Pack 1 (Fix Pack 2).

-As of the initial release (@product-ver@ SP-1), Synonym Sets work with fields indexed in two locales: English and Spanish.
+As of the initial release (@sharepoint-ver@ SP-1), Synonym Sets work with fields indexed in two locales: English and Spanish.
 Thus, the assets supporting localization out-of-the-box work with Synonym Sets.
 Technically, this means that synonym searches operate on fields indexed with the `en_*` and `es_*` suffixes.
 Read the
 [multi-language search documentation](/docs/7-2/user/-/knowledge_base/u/searching-for-localized-content)
-to learn which native @product@ assets/fields support localization in the search index.
+to learn which native @sharepoint@ assets/fields support localization in the search index.
 All asset types that index their data into English and Spanish are analyzed with a synonyms-aware analyzer and can be found during a synonym search.